bachya/cliutils/README.md

 ## Configuration

-CLIUtils offers two "things" -- a `Configurator` class and a `Configuration` module that provides access to a shared instance of `Configurator` -- that make managing a user's configuration parameters easy.
+CLIUtils offers a `Configurator` class and a `Configuration` module (which provides access to a shared instance of `Configurator`) that make managing a user's configuration parameters easy.
 Mix it in!

 ```Ruby
 include CLIUtils::Configuration